WHAT ARE YOU CAPTURING?

 But what about when you see a moment unfolding that you want to capture but you don't want to interrupt?
-Maybe dad is snuggling babe in the rocking chair or the kids are playing blocks in the playroom.
+Maybe mama is snuggling babe in the rocking chair or the kids are playing blocks in the playroom.
 This is an exception to the above guide around interacting and connecting directly with them.
-We can pull out our phones and capture the magic as it is, without communicating with the kids or adults.
+We can pull out our phones and capture the magic as it is, without communicating with the kids or mama.
 Sometimes those candid moments will develop into interaction though, as you gently encourage movement and connection between them and with you/the camera.
-Like prompting grandma to tuck the hair behind her ear and breathe in the newborn smell.
+Like prompting mama to tuck the hair behind her ear and breathe in the newborn smell.
 Or asking the children to build the tower higher to see who can get the highest before it topples over.

 Instead of telling off…